 Using heavier fishing line than necessary may reduce the number of bites or strikes you get because heavy line is more visible in water.
 Meanwhile, if your line is too light, a bigger fish can break it and take your whole rig.
 Try explaining that to your buddies.

 The trick is to match the pound test fishing line to the size of your rod and reel, the kind of bait or lure you're using, and the species of fish you want to catch.
 And that is the key to good fishing.

 In fly fishing, fly line is a somewhat short length of line made of a plastic coating on a core that is often tapered to make fly casting easier.
 Backing line is a much longer length of monofilament line with one end attached to the end of the reel spool and the other end tied to the fly line.
 When you're playing a fish and you run out of fly line, the backing line comes into play.
 Go to the Fly Fishing Gear section for more information on fly line.

 Environmental Alert: To protect wildlife and the environment, always take any discarded line with you when you leave.
 Discarded line can snag and harm wildlife and kill fish, turtles, frogs, birds and small mammals.

-Bobbers with direction control allow you to steer your bait or lure and can be more functional at getting to the fish.
+Today, there are even bobbers with direction control that allow anglers to steer the bait or lure, which in turn, can be more functional at getting to the fish.

-Snaps are small devices similar to a safety pin or a dog leash snap, tied to the line and used for attachment and quick release of hooks, rigs and lures.
+Snaps are small freshwater tackle devices much like a safety pin or a dog leash snap, tied to the line and used for attachment and quick release of hooks, rigs and lures.

-This is a small device with two or more eyes (rings) and a central swiveling part.
+This item of freshwater fishing tackle is a small device with two or more eyes (rings) and a central swiveling part.
 They're used between a lure or leader and your line to prevent line twisting or tangling from a revolving lure or a barrel-rolling fish.